 Question: Integration must logically lead to free movement of people.
 What is the prevailing situation on the continent, in general, and in ECOWAS, in particular?

-All the issues cannot be resolved at once.
+Answer: All the issues cannot be resolved at once.
 When we see the projects that have already been carried out in West Africa you tend to understand the efforts made.
 With a single identity card, ECOWAS citizens can move around the region freely.
 It is nice and it will be nice to replicate the same thing in other parts of the continent.

 It is a battle that must not be abandoned.
 All citizens must be involved in this battle.
 It is a struggle that must not be left only to organizations.
 It is obvious that if we do not resolve this problem, we will not be credible in the end.
 Beyond the economic struggle, the challenge is immense.
 Man’s development starts with his freedom and his freedom to move around.
 It is a struggle we are dealing with on a daily basis.
 It is a struggle we have to continue despite the progress made.